Garden State Guarantee Program

 - Must complete the FAFSA or NJ Alternative Application and meet all state deadlines to have state aid eligibility determined.
 Failure to complete your state aid process jeopardizes your eligibility for this program too.
 Check your state aid status online at HESAA.

-- Have a federal Adjusted Gross Income of $0 to $65,000 for free tuition and mandatory fees, or $65,001-$80,000 for assistance lowering the net price for tuition and mandatory fees to no more than $7,500.
+- Have an Adjusted Gross Income of $0 to $65,000 for free tuition and mandatory fees.
 The Adjusted Gross Income figure is based on parent(s) AGI for dependent students or student/spouse AGI for independent students.
-The income establishing eligibility will be based on the income reported on the FAFSA for the academic year in question.
+The income-establishing eligibility will be based on the income reported on the FAFSA/NJ Alternative Application for the academic year in question.

 - Maintain Satisfactory Academic Progress

-- Enroll full-time (at least 12 credits per semester) in your third or fourth year at NJIT, defined as having earned 60-89 credits for the third year and 90-128 earned credits for fourth year (credits include those a student has earned from a different institution as long as NJIT has accepted the credits).
-Definition of “fourth-year” student extended to 128 total accumulated credits effective Spring 2023.
-Students who have already earned 128 credits are not eligible.
+- Enroll full-time (at least 12 credits per semester) in your third or fourth year at NJIT, defined as having earned 60-89 credits for the third year and 90-128 earned credits for the fourth year (credits include those a student has earned from a different institution as long as NJIT has accepted the credits).
+Students who satisfy all eligibility criteria may receive GSG up to the overall cap of 4 semesters, or once you reach 128 credits, whichever comes first.
+Once a student has reached 128 credits, or reached the maximum payments, they are no longer eligible for GSG.

 - Students must be working towards their first bachelor’s degree.
 Both continuing students and incoming transfers are eligible.